Repository / Automation and IaC /Deployment Guide /Palo Alto Firewall Automation with Ansible

 Technology Stack

-- Ansible 2.9+: Automation engine with
+- Ansible 2.9+ with

-- Jinja2: Template engine for dynamic configurations
+- Jinja2 for template-driven configurations